chryton/dotfiles/README.md

-# Steve Grunwell's Dotfiles
+# Andrew Mauney's Dotfiles

 Just another dotfiles repository.
-There are many like it, but these are mine.
+There are many like it, but these are mine (but originally stolen from [Steve Grunwell](https://github.com/stevegrunwell).
 There are also probably many that use that expression. #DealWithIt

 Major kudos to [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) for the inspiration and some of the snippets.